 £2.35 – £3.70

-- Traditionally used of Mullein for respiratory disorders – asthma, coughs, tuberculosis;
+- Mullein has traditionally been used for respiratory disorders – asthma, coughs, tuberculosis;

-- It also has antiviral properties and has been reported as useful against herpes and influenza (clinical research is lacking).
+- The listed antiviral properties have been reported as useful against herpes and influenza (although clinical research is lacking).

 Latin Name: Verbascum thapsus

 Other Names: Common Mullein, Great Mullein, Candlewick, Candelaria, Feltwort, Hare’s Beard, Blanket Mullein, Quaker Rouge, Torches, Our Lady’s Flannel, Velvet Dock, Blanket Herb, Aaron’s Rod, Feltwort, Fluffweed, Old Man’s Flannel & Hag’s Taper.

 Description: A tall biennial plant native to Europe and central Asia that can reach a height of up to 2.5 metres.
 The leaves rise from a basal rosette and are oblong to lanceolate in shape, greeny-grey in colour with covered in fine downy hairs on both sides.
 The upright stem above the leaf rosette forms a compact spire of flowers.
 The individual flowers that make up the spike and consist of 5 obovate petals which are yellow in colour and approx. 2.5cm in diameter.

 History: Dioscorides in the 1st century A.D. suggested the use of mullein for people suffering from lung complaints, Roman soldiers are said to have used the downy fibres from the leaves as insulation in their shoes to keep their feet warm whilst the Elizabethans believed that carrying the leaves would prevent the carrier from getting epilepsy, a practice that John Gerard scorned, ascribing the plant with a more sensible use for relieving coughs.